 You agree that participation in and/or purchase of any VAS is at your own risk and own will.
 In the case of a User selecting to participate in Challenges presented on the Platform, you agree that you do so at your own risk and that you may drop out of such Challenge at any time however, that any payment made in order to participate therein will be forfeited (as per clause 10.3 below) should you not complete/ drop out of the Challenge.

 Exercising your right to change your mind (ECT Act): For most Value Added Services made available online you have a legal right to change your mind within 7 (seven) days after the date of entry (“Cooling-off Period”).
 However, take note that The Cooling-off Period will not apply if any of the Value Added Services are listed under section 42(2) of the ECT Act including, but not limited to gaming services or where You selected to commence with a particular Service prior to the end of a Cooling of Period.
-The BUZ’D Challenges are gaming services where no Cooling Off period will apply.
+The BUZD Challenges are gaming services where no Cooling Off period will apply.

-However, it is important to us that our Users are satisfied and therefore – if you entered a Challenge and which to cancel your entry you need to in form us in writing on the following email address: [add address] and provide us with the information we may require to confirm the reason for your cancellation.
+However, it is important to us that our Users are satisfied and therefore – if you entered a Challenge and which to cancel your entry you need to in form us in writing on the following email address: info@buzdapp.com and provide us with the information we may require to confirm the reason for your cancellation.
 Take note that we may in our sole discretion agree to a possible cancellation and return your Challenge fee to your e-Wallet.

 We may charge you a minimum fee for any cancellatioin.